rickballard/InSeed/docs/site/CoPrimer_Page_v1.md

 ## 3. What we do (very briefly)

 - Bullet list of core InSeed offerings.
-- Tie each to CoCivium ideas (edge control, CoStewardship, CoPortals) in exec language.
+- Tie each to CoCivium ideas (edge control, CoStewardship, System.Func`2[System.Text.RegularExpressions.Match,System.String]) in exec language.

 ## 4. Call to action